GSA-TTS/FAC-transition-site/src/api/rollups.md

     CYFINDINGS:
         rolled: CYFINDINGS
         orig:  Findings Table
-        criteria: If any records in the Findings table
+        criteria: If any records exist in the Findings table
         output: "CYFINDINGS = Y"
         censusdesc: >
             Indicate whether or not current year findings affecting direct funds were reported